Teredell/FCC/009 - Intermediate Algorithm Scripting/IAS README.md

 Lesson 19: Encountered a function with 2 sets of parenteses to deal with, in googling how to do this i stumbled onto part of the answer.
 Even so figuring out how to implement was a good challenge and got it done.
 Reading solutions i think mine covers more edge cases instead of taking only 1 or 2 inputs

 Lesson 20: A little dissappointed that my answer was absolutely fine and passed all the tests yet not accepted by FCC.
 Been a while since i did getters / setters for objects, but a nice change from all the heady algorithms!

+Lesson 21: This one was cool! and for all intents and purposes i figured it out on my own. there were some methods in the possible answsers where i could be more terse with the end array, but mine will do! nice to go out on what feels like a win in an otherwise very hard set of lessons.
+Create an algo from wiki and return array of objects.